-César the Abuser’s common law partner is a woman named Marisol Mercedes Franco.
+César the Abuser’s wife is Marisol Mercedes Franco.

 This newspaper spoke to a source who alleges that Peralta was tipped off and left the country a week before.
 Marisol Franco’s sister is the politician, Berlinesa Franco, who periodically posts pictures of herself and the president of the country online.

 Marisol Franco is the daughter of another major drug trafficking fugitive named Franklin Franco.

 Franklin Franco escaped from prison in the US and has been wanted by the US Marshal Service since 1987 on an outstanding warrant from the SDNY.
 A number of Dominican news articles, including this one, say that Franco was connected at the highest levels and protected by the Dominican Republic government for decades and that the government refused to take steps to extradite him to the US.

 According to media reports in the Dominican Republic, Marisol Franco used to be married to Sergio Moya de la Cruz.

 Sergio Moya de la Cruz was charged in the Dominican Republic in 1998 with money laundering.
 He later got into the gambling business and owned a number of what are called “bancas” – little huts where one can place bets and wagers.
 He is now a politician in the Dominican Republic, even though two global drug traffickers comprise his close family – Franklin Franco is his former father-in-law.
 Sergio Moya follows Franklin Franco on Instagram (@franklinfranco23).